jamesjharper/integra8/examples/README.md

 Rust has great inbuilt support for Continuos Integration Testing, Integra8's goal is to bring that same experience to the Continuos Deployment side of testing.

-You should consider Integra8 for these types of use
+You should consider Integra8 for the follow use cases
 - Web service testing
 - Web frontend testing
 - Blue/Green Cloud deployments